ninavantiel/tree_sdms/README.md

 code run with Python 3.8.13, Google Earth Engine, gsutil, ...

 ## Prepare data
-`config.py` contains variables and functions to share across all scripts, such as paths to earthengine files and directories.
-These are imported with `from config import *`.
+`config.py` contains variables and functions to share across all scripts.
+These are imported in other python scripts with `from config import *`.
+Variable values are accessible in bash scripts with `python3 config.py "VAR_NAME"`, replacing `VAR_NAME` with the name of the variable of interest.

 - input data
+ - treemap_data_all_species
+ - pseudoabsences
+ - gts and country geometries

 ## Run modelling pipeline for species of interest

 ### 1) Sample covariates
 Get model covariate values for species occurence locations

-- Run bash script `1_run_sample_covariates.sh` to run python script `1_sample_covariates.py` for each species in `species_list.csv`
+- Run bash script `run_1_sample_covariates.sh` to run python script `p1_sample_covariates.py` for each species in `species_list.csv`
- - Modify grid size and number of concurrent processors to use in `1_sample_covariates.py`
-- Run bash script `1_upload_sampled_covariates.sh` to upload locally saved csv files to earthengine via GCSB
+- Run bash script `upload_1_sample_covariates.sh` to upload locally saved csv files to earthengine via GCSB
-  - Adapt the path to your GCSB and to the earthengine directory for sampled data (should match `sampled_data_dir` in `config.py`)

 ### 2) Prepare occurrences